 Friendsfirst meets on Tuesdays and Thursdays from 9:30 am-12:30 pm at Second Presbyterian Church in downtown Bloomington.
 The program is open to adults with disabilities who can care for their own needs while at the program.

 This is such a unique opportunity that we are currently at capacity!
-Please contact us at 309-451-8888 to be added to our waitlist.
+Please contact us at 309-451-8888 or complete the form below to be added to our waitlist.

 - Meet the needs of families in the community who are receiving limited supports